Fox ESS Battery Review: An Independent Assessment by Solar Choice

 Fox ESS is a Chinese energy technology manufacturer specialising in solar inverters, energy storage systems, and EV charging solutions.
 The company is a subsidiary of Tsingshan Group, one of the largest stainless steel manufacturers globally, which has helped Fox ESS scale its operations across Asia, Europe, and Oceania.

-Fox ESS first launched in Australia in 2020, initially selling their solar inverter products.
+Fox ESS first launched in Australia in 2021, initially selling their solar inverter products.
 Their first battery was approved by the Clean Energy Council in 2022, meaning they are a relatively new-entrant to the solar and battery market.
-Fox ESS still do not have any Australian office listed on their website or documentation.
+Fox ESS have now listed there local office in Springvale, Melbourne on their Australian website.

 Fox ESS Battery Range and Options